IndyIndyIndy/TYPO3-Performance-Tips/README.md

 ## Server Infrastructure
 + For larger projects with many visitors, it could be a good idea to invest in multiple servers with a Load Balancer. (which also improves the uptime)

+### DB Indices
++ Optimize your MySQL/MariaDB indices, **especially** for tables that are expected to handle large amounts of data.
+A short overview for how to use indices: https://de.slideshare.net/myxplain/mysql-indexing-best-practices-for-mysql

 ____

 ## TYPO3 Backend